 There was just time for a quick visit to excellent The Garlic Farm in the middle of the island before my ferry back to the mainland but I made the most of it by stocking up on my current obsession – Isle of Wight Blue cheese – and taking a leap of faith with garlic beer.
 Can this be a good thing?

-    However places like The Garlic Farm and The Taverners certainly show that there is a lot more to the Isle of Wight than just the seaside – and there’s the 50th anniversary of The Isle of Wight Festival this year, a great excuse to return!
+However places like The Garlic Farm and The Taverners certainly show that there is a lot more to the Isle of Wight than just the seaside – and there’s the annual Isle of Wight Festival, a great excuse to return!

 Haven Hall, 5 Howard Road, Shanklin, Isle of Wight, PO37 6HD

 Visit Haven Hall on Tripadvisor

 Foxhills of Shanklin, 30 Victoria Avenue, Shanklin, Isle of Wight, PO37 6LS

 Book Foxhills of Shanklin on Booking.com

 The Garlic Farm, Mersley Lane, Newchurch, Isle of Wight, PO36 0NR

 The Taverners, High Street, Godshill, Isle of Wight, PO38 3HZ